France Races To Find Survivors In Cyclone-hit Mayotte - UrduPoint

 Experts say seasonal storms are being super-charged by warmer Indian Ocean waters, fuelling faster, more destructive winds.

-A preliminary toll from France's interior ministry shows that 31 people were confirmed killed, 45 seriously wounded and 1,373 suffering lighter injuries.
+A preliminary toll from France's interior ministry shows that 31 people have been confirmed killed, 45 seriously wounded and 1,373 suffering lighter injuries.

 After hitting Mayotte, Cyclone Chido made landfall in Mozambique, claiming at least 45 lives, injuring 500 people and destroying more than 20,000 homes, authorities said.

-An estimated one-third of its population lives in shantytowns whose flimsy sheet metal-roofed homes offered scant protection from the storm.
+An estimated one-third of Mayotte's population lives in shantytowns whose flimsy, sheet metal-roofed homes offered scant protection from the storm.

-At the small commune of Pamandzi, sheet metal debris and destroyed wooden structures were strewn as far as the eye could see.
+In the small commune of Pamandzi, sheet metal and destroyed wooden structures were strewn as far as the eye could see.

-"It was like a steamroller that crushed everything," said Nasrine, a Mayotte teacher who declined to give her full name, as she showed visitors around the neighbourhood of La Vigie, which was razed.
+"It was like a steamroller that crushed everything," said Nasrine, a Mayotte teacher who declined to give her full name, as she showed visitors around the razed neighbourhood of La Vigie.

 Health services across Mayotte are in tatters, while power and mobile phone services have been knocked out.